-As at 31st March, 2023, the balance in the Bank Account maintained by the Board amounting to Rs.
+As at 31st March, 2024, the balance in the Bank Account maintained by the Board amounting to Rs.
 NIL (Previous Year - Rs.
 NIL.
 Crores), amounts payable to various parties amounting to Rs.
 18.60 Crores (Previous year - Rs.
 18.60 Crores) and the amounts receivable by the Board from ICC in connection with staging the Tournament on behalf of ICC amounting to Rs.
 8.55 Crores (Previous Year payable amounting to Rs.
-8.55 Crores), have been recorded in the books of account based on the available information and the Board's understanding with ICC, which have not been subjected to audit.,
+8.55 Crores), have been recorded in the books of account based on the available information and the Board's understanding with ICC, which have not been subjected to audit.

-Amount of Rs.
-8.51 Crores transferred to operational bank account during the year ended 31st March 2022.

-During the previous year ended 31 March 2017, the Board had received communication from ICC with regards to the potential tax exposure on ICC on the media rights income earned by ICC from the World T20 - 2016 hosted in India and the contractual requirements of the same.
+- Amount of Rs.
+8.51 Crores transferred to operational bank account during the year ended 31st March 2022. - b) During the previous year ended 31 March 2017, the Board had received communication from ICC with regards to the potential tax exposure on ICC on the media rights income earned by ICC from the World T20 2016 hosted in India and the contractual requirements of the same.
 ICC has withheld Rs.
 140.04 Crores on account of the said potential tax exposure from the distribution of the surplus by ICC (Refer Note 34(a) below).
-The Board had been professionally advised that it does not have any financial exposure in respect of the aforesaid matter and the Board is in the process of discussing the matter with ICC and the consequential impact, if any, will be dealt with on conclusion of the same.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2023 c) A cumulative deficit of Rs.
-22.07 Crores has been accounted by the Board from hosting the ICC World T20 - 2016 tournament based on the understanding / agreement with the ICC.
-The Board is in the process of discussing the resolution of various matters including taxation matters and the resultant cumulative deficit relating to ICC World T20 - 2016 with ICC.
+The Board had been professionally advised that it does not have any financial exposure in respect of the aforesaid matter and the Board is in the process of discussing the matter with ICC and the consequential impact, if any, will be dealt with on conclusion of the same. - c) A cumulative deficit of Rs.
+22.07 Crores has been accounted by the Board from hosting the ICC World T20 2016 tournament based on the understanding / agreement with the ICC.
+The Board is in the process of discussing the resolution of various matters including taxation matters and the resultant cumulative deficit relating to ICC World T20 2016 with ICC.

-(II) ICC World Men's T20 - 2021 TOURNAMENT
+(II) ICC Cricket World Cup (CWC) - 2023